JNario31/BLE_Beacon_STM32WB55/README.txt

 create new projects, and also to better understand how to navigate through this complicated system.

+The Nucleo-WB55RG uses a Dual-chip configuration, one running the application and host, the other with the controller and radio hardware.

 Devicetree Notes:
 The reason the i2c1 node does not require the keyword compatible is because it references an existing node in